vulkomilev/oumi/docs/get_started/configuration.md

 - `data`: Defines the datasets for training and validation
 - `training`: Sets training hyperparameters and output locations

-For more advanced use cases and examples of other configuration options, see the [Configuration](https://github.com/oumi-ai/oumi/tree/main/configs/oumi) directory.

 ## 2. Model Selection

 Oumi supports various model architectures.
 To use a different model, simply change the `model_name` in your configuration: